jgato/jgato/random_docs/ACM_and_RH_installations.md

       cpuArchitecture: "x86_64"
 ```

+The AgentServiceConfig contains a list of available 'openshiftVersions' and the corresponding images.
+The version in the ISOs, here, are the version of the boot installation ISO.
+We can consider this as the version of the installer, and later, we will select the OCP version.

-Which deploys two services: the assisted-service (with all the logic) and the assisted-image-service.
+The AgentServiConfig deploys two services: the assisted-service (with all the logic) and the assisted-image-service.

 ```bash
 $> oc -n open-cluster-management get deployment | grep assisted